ExoticDG/.prtgn/README.md

 > [!CAUTION]
 >
->.prtgn, a protogen inspired file extention writen in Rust.
+>.prtgn, a protogen inspired file extension written in Rust.
 >Copyright (C) 2025  ExoticDG
 >
 >This program is free software: you can redistribute it and/or modify